geoffreybennett/alsa-scarlett-gui/README.md

 The Focusrite Scarlett (and Clarett+) interfaces are class compliant USB audio interfaces meaning that they work “out of the box” on Linux as audio and MIDI interfaces (although on Gen 3 you need to disable MSD mode first).
-However, the Gen 2 6i6+, Gen 3 4i4+, and Clarett+ interfaces have a bunch of proprietary functionality that required a kernel driver to be written specifically for those devices.
+However, the Gen 2 6i6+, Gen 3 4i4+, Clarett USB, and Clarett+ interfaces have a bunch of proprietary functionality that required a kernel driver to be written specifically for those devices.

-Linux kernel support (“ALSA Focusrite Scarlett Gen 2/3 Mixer Driver”) for the proprietary functionality of Gen 2 devices was first added in 5.4, Gen 3 devices in 5.14, Clarett+ 8Pre in 6.1, and Clarett 8Pre USB coming soon.
+Linux kernel support (“ALSA Focusrite Scarlett Gen 2/3 Mixer Driver”) for the proprietary functionality was first added in:
+- Gen 2: Linux 5.4
+- Gen 3: Linux 5.14
+- Clarett+ 8Pre: Linux 6.1
+- Clarett 8Pre USB and Clarett+ 4Pre: coming soon
+- Clarett 2Pre USB, Clarett+ 2Pre, and Clarett 4Pre USB: contact me
+  you have one of these

 Unfortunately, actually using this functionality used to be quite an awful experience.
 The existing applications like `alsamixer` and